ddev/ddev-drupal-solr/README.md

 ## What is this?

-This repository allows you to quickly install Apache Solr for Drupal 9 using just `ddev service get drud/ddev-drupal9-solr`.
+This repository allows you to quickly install Apache Solr for Drupal 9 into a [Ddev](https://ddev.readthedocs.io) project using just `ddev service get drud/ddev-drupal9-solr`.

 ## Installation on Drupal 9